ESTC INVESTOR ALERT: Bronstein, Gewirtz And Grossman, LLC Announces An Investigation Into Elastic N.V. And Encourages Investors To Contact The Firm!

 What's Next?

-If you are aware of any facts relating to this investigation or purchased Elastic securities, you can assist this investigation by visiting the firm's site: .
-You can also contact Peretz Bronstein or his client relations manager, Nathan Miller, of Bronstein, Gewirtz & Grossman, LLC: 332-239-2660.
+If you are aware of any facts relating to this investigation or purchased Elastic securities, you can assist this investigation by visiting the firm's site: bgandg/ESTC .
+You can also contact Peretz Bronstein or his client relations manager, Nathan Miller, of Bronstein, Gewirtz & Grossman, LLC: 332-239-2660 .

 There is No Cost to You